 Across the three states, the two regulations should avoid 153,000 respiratory-related illnesses, 270 hospital admissions and emergency room visits, and 269 premature deaths.
 Click here for more information on the MJ Bradley study.

 Massachusetts recently adopted the ACT and HDO via emergency regulations, which means public comment comes after adoption.
-There are two ways for Massachusetts to support these important regulations:
+There was a hearing on Tuesday, February 1 and comments were accepted through the 11th.
+We'll keep you posted on further actions!

 - Trucks, particularly diesel trucks, are causing huge harm to our environment, climate, and public health.
 These burdens disproportionately fall on low-income communities and communities of color.